This is Thailand. Health insurance here, as a rule, is much cheaper and much simpler than the health insurance most expats are probably used to.

 What I am referring to are the insurance companies that are actually housed in Thailand and are required to market their product under the rules of Thailand.
 Bupa is an example.

-Bupa is a well known international insurance company.
+Aetna is a well known international insurance company.
 But, they also have offices in Australia, New Zealand, India and many other countries, as well as Thailand.
 The insurance marketed out of these offices is regulated by the insurance rules of those countries.
 Therefore, their product may differ in accordance with the rules of the country they are housed in.

-Health insurance in Thailand is regulated under two separate sets of rules, rules for health insurance marketed by life insurance companies and rules for health insurance marketed by general insurance companies.
+Health insurance in Thailand is regulated under two separate sets of rules: Rules for health insurance marketed by life insurance companies, and rules for health insurance marketed by general insurance companies.

 Agents need to pass a separate test to be able to represent either type of insurance company.

 Life insurance companies generally market health insurance as a rider to a life insurance policy.
 Otherwise, health insurance is marketed by health insurance companies as a separate product.
 As a rule, this form of stand-alone health insurance can provide higher coverage and offer more options for budget shopping.
 There are some similarities, though.
 For one thing, you must have an address in Thailand to purchase it.

 You can not purchase 100% coverage for daily room & board, you must choose a plan that provides the R & B coverage that you want, or expect to have to pay the difference if you get hospitalized.